October 28, 2025

 What is causality?

-all causal claims are a combination of two specific descriptive claims
+all causal claims are a combination of (at least) two specific descriptive claims

-• sometimes these descriptive claims are made explicit, often they are implied.
+• sometimes these descriptive claims are made explicit, typically they are implied.

 What is causality?